Pebloop/pebloop-dev-content/blog/createjetbrainlanguagepugin.md

 * `[^\n]*` : Any character that is not a new line.
 * `{ return FBPTypes.COMMENT; }` : Return the token type of the comment.

-For now we don't use the `WAITING_VALUE` state, but we will come back to it later.
+For now we don't use the `WAITING_SEPARATOR` state, but we will come back to it later.
 For now here is the whole lexer :

 ```flex
 package com.pebloop.flutterblocklyplus;